 With Drupal 9 set for release in 2020, and Drupal 7 and 8 no longer supported after November 2021, it is time to move your site upgrade to the top of your priority list.
 The Drupal 8 end of life means that after 2021, your Drupal 7 or 8 website won’t benefit from bug fixes, security releases or enhancements, and could be at a greater risk from hackers.

 If you are running Drupal 7 — and close to a million organizations still are — your best plan is to migrate to Drupal 8 by 2020-21.
 This is a fairly large undertaking.
 Drupal 8 does include a built in data migration tool, but you still need to move your theme separately.
 It should, however, be the last migration of this type you will ever need.

 Drupal 8 was a revolutionary step for the content management system, but many people do not understand some of the fundamental differences between Drupal 7 and Drupal 8.
 Migrating from Drupal 7 to 8 is a much more consequential move than migrating from Drupal 8 to 9.

-We decided to break down the improvements and major challenges you need to know when youre investigating moving your own site to Drupal 8.
+We decided to break down the improvements and major challenges to migration, basically everything you need to know when you’re considering moving your own site to Drupal 8.